khushaldogra/ReactJS_BigBrain/README.md

 ## 2. The Front-end

 Navigate to the `frontend` folder and run `yarn install` to install all of the dependencies necessary to run the ReactJS app.
 Then run `yarn start` to start the ReactJS app.

-A series of features below need to be implemented in your ReactJS app to operate in conjunction with the backend (section 3).

 ### 2.1.
 Feature 1.
 Admin Auth